Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: Introduction

-\item We present \sysnamec, a DAG-based Byzantine consensus algorithm, and its proofs of safety and liveness.
+\para{Contributions} We make the following contributions: \begin{itemize} \item We present \sysnamec, a DAG-based Byzantine consensus algorithm and its proofs of safety and liveness.
 Notably, it implements a commit rule where every single block can be directly committed, significantly reducing latency even when failures occur.
-We show it has a low commit latency and exceeds the throughput of Narwhal-based consensus. \sysnamec is already powering \realblockchain with more than \$700M of value under management and 1M Daily Active Accounts.
+We show it has a low commit latency and exceeds the throughput of Narwhal-based consensus. \sysnamec is already powering \realblockchain with more than \$1.5B of value under management and 1M Daily Active Accounts.

 \item We also present \sysnamefpc that offers feature parity with Sui Lutris~\cite{sui-lutris}, that is, both a fast path and a consensus path, as well as safe checkpointing and epoch close mechanisms.
-We show that \sysnamefpc has a fast path latency comparable with Zef~\cite{DBLP:journals/corr/abs-2201-05671} and Fastpay~\cite{DBLP:conf/aft/BaudetDS20} but higher throughput due to lower CPU utilization and batching.
+We show that \sysnamefpc has a fast path latency comparable with Zef~\cite{DBLP:journals/corr/abs-2201-05671} and Fastpay~\cite{fastpay} but higher throughput thanks to lower CPU utilization and batching.

 \item We implement and evaluate both protocols on a wide-area network.
 We show their performance is superior to certified DAG-based designs both in consensus and consensusless modes due to the need for fewer messages and lower CPU overheads.
 We also report the experiences and performance benefits of integrating \sysnamec into a production blockchain. \end{itemize}